rlivingsus/misc/AllBooks.md

 - Sundem, Garth: The Geeks Guide to World Domination
 - Sunzi: The Art of War (kindle)
 - Taggart, Caroline: I Used to Know That
-- Taleb, Nassim: Skin in the Game
+- Taleb, Nassim: Skin in the Game; Antifragile
 - Tan, Cheryl: A Tiger in the Kitchen
 - Tan, Sue Lynn: Daughter of the Moon Goddess
 - Taulli, Tom: Artificial Intelligence Basics